Why is “pick one goal setting framework” the wrong question?

 The Goal Cascade is good at one job: connecting the 5 to 10 year horizon to today’s specific action through six named levels.

 A common metaphor in goal-setting writing is the Goal Pyramid (attributed loosely to Tony Robbins, Brian Tracy, and others), usually drawn without a strict structure.
-Our version is the Goal Cascade: a six-level architecture connecting Values to Vision to Summit Goal to Annual Goal to Focus Quarter to Weekly and Daily Check-in, where each level constrains the level below it.
+Our version is the Goal Cascade: a six-level architecture connecting Values to Vision to Summit Goal to Annual Goal to Focus Quarter to Weekly and Daily Check-in, where each level constrains the one below it.

 Two-day rule / Never Miss Twice (Clear 2018; Lally et al. 2010): the recovery clause